 Where are the races held that I would be Volunteering for?
 There are 11 race weekends in a typical Conference season.
 Races are held at 6 different tracks throughout WA, OR and Mission, BC.
 You can pick and choose any or work them all as many Volunteers enjoy doing.
 Some tracks offer help with expenses for those Volunteers traveling a significant distance.

-For more information or if you just want to chat with someone who can walk you through some typical volunteer positions, please feel free to contact Mark Higinbotham, IRDC VP, at Volunteer Information or 425-466-4590.
+For more information or if you just want to chat with someone who can walk you through some typical volunteer positions, please feel free to contact Jennifer Higginbotham, IRDC VP, at Volunteer Information.

 Let’s Go Racing!